Visiting the Thunder Bay Museum

 Admission Rates

-Admission to the Thunder Bay Museum is on a pay what you can donation basis.
+Admission to the Thunder Bay Museum is on a pay-what-you-can donation basis.
 The following are recommended donation amounts for entry:

 • $8.00 for Adults